mmzsource/tankbattle/README.md

 - [ ] Hexagonal Design.
 Core contains mapping from positions to gameobjects.
       Boundary converts between normal world representation & position mapping.
 - [ ] Return standard data object from core.
-Something like {:response ...
+Something like {:in ...
-      :error-message ...} and then make conversion to the outside world as thin as possible; basically only move data from Response object to external representation (like REST server or cmd client, or ...)
+      :out ... :err ...} and then make conversion to the outside world as thin as possible; basically only move data from Response object to external representation (like REST server or cmd client, or ...)
 - [ ] Some resources (mostly found in the talk pointed to in the first link)